Ashet-Technologies/Ashet-OS/src/userland/libs/agp/README.md

 Command parameters can point to data on the host system.
 If a pointer type (`*T`) is used in the `struct` definition, it is an alias to a 32-bit handle to `T`.
 Other pointers are encoded as a u64 holding the address.

+All integers are encoded as little-endian, there is no padding between types.

 ### Clear

 Fills the current target with `color` ignoring the current clip rectangle.
 This is roughly equivalent to a `fill_rect` command that always spans the full image, but has one important distinction: